downloadplanet/downloadplanet/upgrate-to-advanced-etl-processor-professional-300293731.md

 Save attachmets
 Compress files
 Decomress zip files
-Copy, move, rename, merge, delete files
+Copy move rename merge delete files
-Compare files using MD5, size or creation  date
+Compare files using MD size or creation date
 Check if file exist
 Generate Reports
 Execute Different part of package depending of the day of the week